This article is a guide to non-toxic sleeping gear for camping, including sleeping bags, liners, blankets, pillows, and mats.

 I bought the repair kit for the Thermarest as well because this is going to be my main bed in the trailer, I also carry the repair kit when traveling.

-I still prefer the MondoKing to any other camping bed, but another good and more affordable (but thinner option) I use is the Lightspeed version.
+I still prefer the MondoKing to any other camping bed, but another good and more affordable (but thinner option) I have used is the Lightspeed version.

 Closed Cell Foam Pads